Updated on December 8, 2022 | Read time ~ 10 mins

 Harvard Business Review wrote an article in May covering the success of French IT services company Atos.
 In the article, HBR reported that Atos realized that learning new technological skills was essential for their digital transformation.
 But they also realized that they needed to enable their employees with more than just upskilling opportunities.
 They also needed to set their employees up for success by creating a tech fluency path for Atos to remain competitive.
 Within three years of implementing an upskilling program and encouraging employees to embrace tech fluency, Atos’s revenue grew to $13 billion from $6.2 billion.

-Tech literacy leaders and teams need to be acquainted with the variety of technologies your organization relies on to influence business.
+Tech literacy leaders and teams need to be acquainted with the variety of technologies your organization relies on to influence business in order to prevent knowledge silos that

 dull your competitive edge